lmagdanello/plot-jobs/README.md

 3. Slurmdbd;
 4. sacct working properly.

-    To-do:
+**To-do:**
-    -> add `explode` to the highest value identified in the analysis;
+- add `explode` to the highest value identified in the analysis;
-    -> change colors;
+- change colors;
-    -> allow the user to make an analysis between periods;
+- allow the user to make an analysis between periods;
-    -> implement gif for graphics;
+- implement gif for graphics;

 ## How it works?